 - The fennel must be thinly sliced – indeed, shaved.

-Quick Pan-Asian Shirataki Noodle Bowl
+Lazy Pan-Asian Shirataki Noodle Bowl

 After dividing shirataki between serving bowls, add mushrooms to stock and simmer 1 minute.
 Add carrot, fennel, spinach and tofu.
 Simmer 1 minute.
 Ladle onto noodles.
 Sprinkle with shichimi togarashi.
 Garnish with cilantro and green onions.